SeeMirra/data_mining/README.md

 6.	search_lst: specify the criteria that you would like to use in VTI search.

 7.   download_files_lst: list of hashes that you would like to download files from mined hashes.

 8.   data_dir: enter the directory that you would like to download the files from VT based on the mined data.

+9.   extraction: assign it to 1 if you would like to extract embedded objects from downloaded files.
+Otherwise, assign it to 0.

+10.  extracted_data_dir: Specify the directory to extract embedded object of downloaded files in it.

+11.  mangodb: If you would like to save the obtained data in mangodb database, set it to 1.

+12. localhost: Specify the IP address of mango server.

-Needed python modules
+13. port: Specify the port number of mangodb server Needed python modules

 •	urllib2, urllib